IF YOU HADN’T HEARD, CREAM COSMETICS ARE ALL THE RAGe and fenty beauty cheeks out freestyle cream bronzers have jumped right on the trend.

 My normal to dry skin loves a skin-like formula, which is exactly what Fenty is claiming with the Freestyle Bronzers.

 The beauty of cream cheek, contour and bronzer products is that they really can have the ability to mimic skin texture (good or bad!).
 They are buildable, workable, mixable and perfect for on the go touch-ups.

 Buuuuut, and its a big but, is I’ve found a real flaw in many cream makeup products, and that’s the lack of longevity.
 As someone who has dehydrated skin, it tends to pull the moisture out of anything.
 This can lead to patchy looking wear, especially on my cheeks.

-When I saw Fenty Beauty had launched a cream version of their much loved (though not by me – read the review here) powder bronzers, I knew I had to try them.
+When I saw Fenty Beauty had launched a cream version of their much loved (though not by me – read my review on the Sun Stalkr Bronzers here) powder bronzers, I knew I had to try them.
 Seven shades of bronze and contour creams in various undertones sounds like perfection right?

 FENTY BEAUTY CHEEKS OUT FREESTYLE CREAM BRONZER/CONTOUR

 WHAT IT IS: “This bronzer delivers a natural-looking bronze in a range of sheer, buildable shades designed for all.
 Easy to blend and impossible to overdo, this light-as-air, sweat- and water-resistant formula instantly melts into skin without disturbing makeup to bronze, define, or contour with its range of undertones.” – Sephora

 THE SHADE RANGE: I was sent the shades Amber (a cool-toned contour) and Butta Biscuit ( the lightest of the bronzers) to test out.
 The inclusivity is excellent with a range that goes very deep (something that creams often lack).